rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 On partially ranking with the Bachet rules
 ``````````````````````````````````````````

-As we have noticed before, the randomized *polarised Bachet* ranking rule produces multiple rankings of unequal correlation qualities, respecting all the transitive part of the given outranking digraph.
-A subset of best correlated *Bachet* rankings represents now a suitable sample for computing a convincing ranking consensus.
+Due to its *Condorcet consistency* property, the Bachet* ranking rules applied to random orderings of the actions will potentially produce multiple ranking results of unequal correlation quality, yet respecting all the actual transitive part of the given outranking digraph.
+A subset of best correlated *Bachet* rankings represents hence a suitable sample for computing a convincing ranking consensus (see :ref:`Bachet-Tutorial-label`).
 This second strategy is provided by the :py:class:`transitiveDigraphs.PartialBachetRanking` class.
 To illustrate its usefulness, let us reconsider the example outranking digraph *g* of :numref:`RankingConsensus`.

 .. code-block:: pycon
    :caption: Partial polarised Bachet ranking digraph
    :name: partialBachet3
-   :emphasize-lines: 6,20-25
+   :emphasize-lines: 6-7,21-26

    >>> from outrankingDigraphs import *
    >>> t = RandomCBPerformanceTableau(numberOfActions=9,
    ...                       numberOfCriteria=13,seed=200)
    >>> g = BipolarOutrankingDigraph(t,Normalized=True)
    >>> from transitiveDigraphs import PartialBachetRanking
-   >>> pbr = PartialBachetRanking(g,randomized=100,seed=1,maxNbrOfRankings=5)
+   >>> pbr = PartialBachetRanking(g,Polarised=True,
+   ...                randomized=100,seed=1,maxNbrOfRankings=5)
    >>> pbr
     *------- Digraph instance description ------*
      Instance class      : PartialBachetRanking